Toxic grind culture is one reason to end merit-based admissions at Lowell High School - The San Francisco Examiner

 But it is also revealing to hear that some of them are disappointed they are going to have to “settle” for UC Berkeley.

-This for a school ranked the #2 top public university in the United States.
+This for a school ranked the No. 2 top public university in the United States.
 That’s not good enough?

 Honestly, is this what we’re trying to create in a public school?
 It is hard not to think that this merit-based admission system has created a monster; that instead of turning out confident, thoughtful, well-rounded adults, it is creating unhappy kids who feel there is no prize at the end of the treadmill.